isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

 ### 1. Set up AEM as a Cloud Service SDK {#setup-author-instance}

-AEM as a Cloud Service SDK (AEM SDK) provides developers with a local experience to create and test headless adaptive forms.
-You can use the AEM as a Cloud Service SDK to both create and preview headless adaptive forms, allowing you to perform most validations related to development locally.
+AEM as a Cloud Service SDK (AEM SDK) provides developers with a local experience to create and test Headless adaptive forms.
+You can use the AEM as a Cloud Service SDK to both create and preview Headless adaptive forms, allowing you to perform most validations related to development locally.
 To setup a local author instance:

 1. [Download](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html) the latest [!DNL Adobe Experience Manager] as a Cloud Service SDK.
 Use the Date Published column to sort and easily locate the latest SDK.
 It is in .zip format.
 The supported version is aem-sdk-2022.7.8085.20220725T140323Z-220700.zip and later.